mcharouk/aws/AdvancedArchitectingOnAWS/Module_5/ResourceAccessManager/README_DEMO.md

 ## Create Resource Share

+* In this demo, we will share
+  * a subnet
+  * a security group

 * in RAM menu, in settings, note that Enable sharing with AWS Orga must be checked (by default it is not)
 * create a resource share